Best Supplements for Perimenopause That Actually Help

 B-Complex for Energy and Methylation

-B vitamins are the engines of your energy metabolism and neurotransmitter production.
-They're also water-soluble, which means you're not storing them long-term and need steady intake.
+B vitamins are the engines of energy metabolism and neurotransmitter production.
+They're also water-soluble, which means the body isn't storing them long-term and needs steady intake.
 Stress, alcohol, and hormonal shifts all deplete B vitamins faster than most women realize.

-I take a methylated B-complex in the morning.
+Look for a methylated B-complex taken in the morning.
 "Methylated" means the vitamins are in their active forms (methylfolate instead of folic acid, methylcobalamin instead of cyanocobalamin).
 If you have an MTHFR gene variant (which is common), you don't convert the inactive forms efficiently, and taking methylated B vitamins makes a noticeable difference.
 Even if you don't, methylated forms are better absorbed.

-Energy, focus, and mood stability all improved for me on a good B-complex.
+Energy, focus, and mood stability are the most commonly reported improvements on a good B-complex.
 The trick is to take it in the morning.
 Bs tend to be mildly stimulating and can interfere with sleep if taken late in the day.

 Probiotic for the Gut-Hormone Connection

-Your gut microbiome directly influences how your body metabolizes estrogen.
+The gut microbiome directly influences how the body metabolizes estrogen.
 There's actually a specific subset of gut bacteria (the "estrobolome") responsible for processing estrogen, and an unhealthy gut can lead to estrogen recirculation in ways that worsen symptoms.
 Beyond hormones, gut health influences mood (via the gut-brain axis), immunity, nutrient absorption, and inflammation.

-I take a multi-strain probiotic with at least 10 billion CFU and look for specific strains with research behind them (Lactobacillus rhamnosus, Bifidobacterium lactis, Lactobacillus plantarum).
+Look for a multi-strain probiotic with at least 10 billion CFU and specific strains with research behind them (Lactobacillus rhamnosus, Bifidobacterium lactis, Lactobacillus plantarum).
 Shelf-stable is fine if it's a quality brand; refrigerated isn't inherently better.

-I covered my specific picks in best probiotic for women, so I won't repeat the full rundown here.
-The short version: a daily probiotic is worth the money, especially if you've had antibiotics, are under chronic stress, or have any gut symptoms (bloating, irregularity, food sensitivities).
+I covered specific picks in best probiotic for women.
+The short version: a daily probiotic is worth the money, especially after antibiotics, under chronic stress, or with any gut symptoms (bloating, irregularity, food sensitivities).

-Evening primrose oil: Widely marketed for perimenopause but the research is underwhelming.
-Didn't notice anything.
+Evening primrose oil: Widely sold for perimenopause but the research is underwhelming.
+Most women don't notice anything.

 DIM (diindolylmethane): Popular in the hormone-balance supplement world.
-I tried it for a couple months.
-No clear benefit, and I had some mild digestive upset.
-Stopped.
+The research doesn't strongly support it for perimenopause symptom relief, and some women report digestive upset.
+Skippable.

-Generic "hormone support" blends: Almost all of these contain tiny under-dosed amounts of several ingredients.
-You're better off buying the two or three things that actually work at clinical doses than a blend that gives you a sprinkle of everything.
+Generic "hormone support" blends: Almost all of these contain tiny, under-dosed amounts of several ingredients.
+Far better to buy the two or three things that actually work at clinical doses than a blend that gives you a sprinkle of everything.

-Collagen for hormones: Collagen is fine for skin, hair, and joints, but it doesn't do anything for hormones specifically despite how it's marketed.
-I still take it, just not for the reasons the labels suggest.
+Collagen for hormones: Collagen is fine for skin, hair, and joints, but it doesn't do anything for hormones specifically, despite how it's marketed.
+Worth taking for what it actually does, not for the reasons the labels suggest.
 (More on that in benefits of collagen for women.)

-Morning, with breakfast: Vitamin D3 + K2, B-complex, omega-3, ashwagandha, creatine (in my coffee or smoothie).
+Morning, with breakfast: Vitamin D3 + K2, B-complex, omega-3, ashwagandha, creatine (mixed into coffee or a smoothie).

 Evening, about an hour before bed: Magnesium glycinate, probiotic.

-That's it.
 Seven supplements, two times a day.
-Everything else I've tried lives in a box in my pantry as evidence that more isn't better.
+Anything beyond this list usually ends up in the back of a pantry as evidence that more isn't better.

 What to Prioritize If You Can Only Pick Three